abhinav1612/ContactManager_Play/README.md

 # ContactManager Play
-This is the repository to with a demo app on PLAY Framework
+This is the repository with a demo app on PLAY Framework

 First Work on PLAY Framework (1.2.4)